 Motorola’s support wouldn’t give me a blink of an eye if I had that experience with my Motorola XPR 7550e.

-If you want a dual-band analog and digital transceiver with FBB that has good quality RX and TX capabilities for SOCIAL and NON EMERGENCY COMM OPERATIONS, well…the HD1GPS is the answer.
+If you want a dual-band analog and digital transceiver with FPP that has good quality RX and TX capabilities for SOCIAL and PERSONAL EMERGENCY COMM OPERATIONS, well…the HD1GPS is the answer.

-Once again, I DO NOT recommend the use of the HD1GPS for emergency comms operations: click here for my reasons.
+Once again, I DO NOT recommend the use of the HD1GPS for ICS-base emergency mission-critical comms operations: click here to view desensizitation.

 I hope Ailunce will transition to Super Heterodyne and using effective front-end filters — if they do that, I will consider the Ailunce HD1GPS as part of my emergency comms equipment.